Continual-MEGA: A Large-scale Benchmark for Generalizable Continual Anomaly Detection: Continual-MEGA Benchmark Details

 To simulate a low-resource environment where training samples are limited, we adopt a minimal supervision setting in the proposed Continual-MEGA benchmark.
 Specifically, only 10 normal and 10 anomalous training images are provided per class during both the base and continual learning stages.
 Table~\ref{tab:scenario_sample_counts} shows the number of training and test images used for base classes and continual learning classes in each scenario.
-For continual learning, the classes are partitioned into three task settings, with each task comprising 5, 15, and 30 classes, respectively, to simulate varying levels of incremental difficulty. \textit{Following recent trends in AD toward few-/zero-shot and continual learning, we adopt a limited number of training and adaptation samples to better reflect realistic constraints.} However, depending on the target AD application, the training setup of our ContinualAD benchmark can be flexibly reconfigured to suit different deployment scenarios.
-This will be discussed in the Limitation section in more detail.
+For continual learning, the classes are partitioned into three task settings, with each task comprising 5, 15, and 30 classes, respectively, to simulate varying levels of incremental difficulty. \textit{Following recent trends in AD toward few-/zero-shot and continual learning, we adopt a limited number of training and adaptation samples to better reflect realistic constraints.} However, depending on the target AD application, the training setup of our Continual-MEGA benchmark can be flexibly reconfigured to suit different deployment scenarios.
+This will be discussed in the Limitations section in more detail.

+Figure~\ref{fig:overview_training} and Figure~\ref{fig:overview_inference} illustrate an overview of the proposed baseline method, depicting the training and inference processes.
+During training, the model incorporates Mixture-of-Experts adapters to dynamically specialize representations across tasks, while synthetic anomaly feature generation is employed to enrich limited samples and improve adaptation.
+Additionally, we leverage generalized text prompts to obtain text features that are not specific to any particular domain or class.
+Table~\ref{tab:text_prompts} lists the prompts used to extract these generalized features, consisting of 10 prompts each for normal and anomaly classes.
+This design helps the model capture more robust, domain-agnostic representations that improve anomaly detection performance across continual learning tasks.

 For the proposed baseline method, hyperparameter tuning was conducted solely on the base classes of Scenario 1 in a lightweight manner.
 The resulting hyperparameters were uniformly used across all remaining scenarios to ensure fair and consistent evaluation.
-To evaluate the model performance in a realistic continual learning setting, we avoided scenario-specific hyperparameter tuning on purpose.
-This design choice aim to reflect practical constraints in real-world deployments, where care tuning for each newly incoming task is often infeasible~\cite{cha2024hyperparameters}.
+To evaluate model performance in a realistic continual learning setting, we avoided scenario-specific hyperparameter tuning.
+This design choice aims to reflect practical constraints in real-world deployments, where careful tuning for each newly incoming task is often infeasible~\citep{cha2024hyperparameters}.